kurisuto/crowdsourced_ocr_corrections/README.md

 * The user scans a page and uploads the page image using the web frontend.
 The transfer is done by means of a signed URL, and the image is stored in an s3 bucket.
 * The s3 upload produces an SNS event which is sent to a Lambda function called RecognizePage.
 This function does two things:
   * It calls the AWS Textract service to kick off asynchronous OCR on the page image.
-  * It creates a database record about the page, recording such information as the userId, and noting an initial OCR status of "in progress".
+  * It creates a database record about the page, including such information as the userId, and noting an initial OCR status of "in progress".
-* When Textract has completed asynchronous OCR, it sends an event to an SNS topic which we specified above when starting OCR.
+* When Textract has completed asynchronous OCR, it sends an event to an SNS topic which we specified above when invoking Textract.
 This event kicks off a second Lambda function called RecognitionIsDone, which does two things:
   * It calls Textract to retrieve the recognized text, using the Textract jobId in the event as the key.
-It saves the Textract output to a second s3 bucket in the form of a JSON file which contains both the text, and the bounding rectangles around the pieces of text.
+It saves the Textract output to a second s3 bucket in the form of a JSON file.
+The JSON file contains both the text, and the bounding rectangles around the pieces of text.
-  * It updates the page record in the database, noting that the status is now "completed"
+  * It updates the page record in the database, noting that the status is now "OCR completed".

 ### Crowdsourcing web application